Haverhill, Suffolk: History

+The name Haverhill probably derives from the Old English hæferahyll meaning 'oat hill'.
+Another theory is that it could derive from hæferhyll meaning 'goat hill'.

 Haverhill dates back to at least Anglo-Saxon times, and the town's market is recorded in the Domesday Book (1086).
-Whilst most of its historical buildings were lost to the great fire on 14 June 1667, one notable Tudor-era house remains (reportedly given to Anne of Cleves as part of her divorce from Henry VIII and thus titled Anne of Cleves House although it was another vicarage not this one) as well as many interesting Victorian buildings.
+Whilst most of its historical buildings were lost to the great fire on 14 June 1667, one notable Tudor-era house remains (reportedly given to Anne of Cleves as part of her divorce from Henry VIII and thus titled Anne of Cleves’ House) as well as many interesting Victorian buildings.
+The Corn Exchange was designed by Frank Whitmore and completed in 1889.

 Following a planning review in 1956, Haverhill was targeted for expansion.
 This was primarily to resettle communities from London which had been devastated during the Second World War.
 As part of this plan, new housing settlements and new factories were built.
 A later review in 1962 planned for a threefold increase in population from the then population of 5,446.

 This influx of people changed many aspects of life in Haverhill.
-One noticeable change is that the local Suffolk accent (still spoken by the town's older residents) has largely been replaced by a London/South-east England accent characterised as Estuary English.
 The expansion was not without friction.
 Residents who moved to the newly developed areas complained about the housing density and lack of amenities in a 1968 Man Alive documentary.

 Nowadays, Haverhill is predominantly a modern and young town.
 The relatively small town centre is surrounded by many large housing developments, completed at various periods between the 1950s and the present.

+In 1894 Haverhill became an urban district which became part of the administrative county of West Suffolk in 1889, the district contained the parish of Haverhill.
+On 1 April 1974 the district and parish were abolished and became part of St Edmundsbury district in the non-metropolitan county of Suffolk.
+No successor parish was formed so it became unparished.
+On 1 April 1989 Haverhill was parished.
+In 2019 Haverhill became part of West Suffolk district.

+Haverhill Police Station was built in 1976 and the town also formerly had a Magistrates Court.
+Haverhill Police is part of the Western Area command unit of Suffolk Constabulary.

 Economy

 Haverhill's economy is dominated by industry, and a large industrial area on the southern side of the town is home to a large number of manufacturing companies.
-Scientific firms including Sanofi and Sigma-Aldrich have plants in the town, as do International Flavors & Fragrances, and some waste processing, transport and construction firms.
-A Research Park has also been built, which includes The EpiCentre innovation and conference centre alongside the bypass.
+Scientific firms including [EuroAPI] and Sigma-Aldrich have plants in the town, as do International Flavors & Fragrances, and some waste processing, transport and construction firms.
+Land has been allocated for a Research Park, however, only The EpiCentre innovation and conference centre alongside the bypass has yet been built.

 A weekly market is held on Fridays on the Market Square and on Saturday the market is on the High Street.